Dictionary Home » English Grammar Rules & Usage » Conjunctions » Correlative Conjunctions

 • as/as - Bowling isn’t as fun as skeet shooting.

-• such/that - Such was the nature of their relationship that they never would have made it even if they’d wanted to.
+• such/that - Such was the nature of their volatile relationship that they never would have made it even if they’d wanted to.

 • as many/as - There are as many curtains as there are windows.